Governikus/AusweisApp/docs/installation/README.en.rst

 Activating the Developer Options
 --------------------------------

-Developer options are activated by clicking the version number accessible via "Help" -> "Version Information" 10 times.
+Developer options are activated by clicking the "Application Version" accessible via "Help" -> "Information" 10 times.
 After the 10th time, you will receive a notification that the developer options are activated.
 Once activated, you will find a new category "developer options" in the settings menu.
 In the mobile versions additional options for "on-site reading" appear.